jackwilde/kbase/README.md

 In addition to the kbase application a **Postgres** database and **Nginx** reverse proxy are required.
 The Kubernetes deployment guide will automate the set up of both of these.

+A working SMTP server is required to run the application as user sign ups require email verification.

 ### Kubernetes
 In a production environment it is recommended to deploy the application with Kubernetes using the provided Helm Chart.
 1. Add the kbase Helm repository